temet.cosmo

 - correctPeriodicPosVecs(vecs, sP)

-Enforce periodic B.C. for positions (add boxSize to any negative points, subtract boxSize from any points outside box).
+To do so, add boxSize to any negative points, subtract boxSize from any points outside box.

 - correctPeriodicPosBoxWrap(vecs, sP)